ttowntom/ttowntom/README.md

 ### 👋 Hey there!
 I'm Torgeir - Front End Development student and a tech enthusiast at heart.

-After spending years crafting WordPress pages and exploring the depths of WooCommerce, I have found that the time is ripe to delve into the world HTML, CSS and JS.
+After spending years crafting WordPress pages and exploring the depths of WooCommerce, I have found that the time is ripe to delve into the world of HTML, CSS and JS.
 I'm not just about the front end; my proficiency extends to SQL, Mongo DB, and the versatility of bash scripting.
 My Linux powered home lab server is where I play around with my curiosity and dedication for all things tech and code, hosting Docker, Zigbee for smart home automation, and NodeRed to complement my JavaScript adventures.

 🛠️ **Current Projects:**